silhol/TrainingGenerator/README.md

 # Training Generator

-WORK IN PROGRESS
+WORK IN PROGRESS - Feel free to contribute
-Database with different exercises sqlite3 Database is used
+Database with different exercises (focus on Taekwondo, but other exercises might fit in nicely) sqlite3 Database is used
 Info on how to use it https://www.tutorialspoint.com/sqlite/sqlite_create_database.htm